 The Module comes with sample images to try out the different filtering options with Key Notes material to enable you to practice in your own time at your own pace.

-Module 4 Exporting and Printing Images
+Workshops 10-12 - Exporting and Printing Images

 With images being used in so many different contexts workshop 1 discusses the creation and usage of virtual copies and collections.
 The special Book collection is also discussed and a brief overview of the book module given as it may require additional image adjustments to ensure the best book presentation.
 Finally this workshop discusses when and how to bring images into Photoshop and why that may be the best option for any particular image.